sashanksilwal/Software-Art-Image/myApps/SoundInput/README.md

 | ![](https://www.klimtgallery.org/thumbnail/45000/45454/mini_normal/Apple-Tree-I.jpg?ts=1459229076)   | <img width="618" alt="Screen Shot 2022-05-09 at 11 25 25 PM" src="https://user-images.githubusercontent.com/25387553/167482853-e4c07fbe-3219-4245-a50a-916a9ba8de4d.png">      |
 | Gustav Klimt   | Zach Liberman        |

 The above images are my inspirations that led me to work on the project.
+I wanted to acheive something similar however allowing the sound to make the image rather than giving control to the user to allow for natural flow of the art making.

 ### Algorithm